Fulham 3-4 West Ham United

 Saturday 1 June 1940, Stamford Bridge

 The 1939/40 Football League season was suspended after just three matches following the outbreak of the Second World War.
-Into its place came the regional War League, designed to save on travelling and resources at a time when the war effort meant everything.
+In its place came the regional War League, designed to save on travelling and resources at a time when the war effort meant everything.